alextgould/happy-plants/devlog.md

 Need to look at the drip hose and estimate how many mm of water will come from a 30 minute session of watering.

 Then need a negative reward for asking to manually water, which needs to be calibrated based on user_lazy_score

+## SQLAlchemy

+Came across this while looking at an idempotent solution, to avoid duplicates in my data if the function gets run multiple times, or includes historical data that is already in the database.
+From ChatGPT:

+* It allows you to write database-agnostic code.
+With SQLAlchemy, you can easily switch between different databases (e.g., SQLite, PostgreSQL, MySQL) by just changing the connection string, without needing to rewrite the SQL queries.
+* SQLAlchemy provides features to help prevent SQL injection attacks by automatically escaping inputs in queries and using prepared statements.